Resume Strategy

 Do recruiters read cover letters?

 Yes, especially for competitive roles.
-However, resumes are always reviewed first.
+However, resumes are typically reviewed first because recruiters use them to quickly evaluate qualifications and ATS relevance.

 Can a cover letter replace a resume?